UCLALibrary/validation-service/README.md

 ## Building and Deploying with ACT

 [ACT](https://github.com/nektos/act) is a tool that enables you to run GitHub Action workflows on your local machine.
-It's useful for testing CI/CD workflows, and also gives you an alternate way to build and test the project.
+It's useful for testing CI/CD workflows and also gives you an alternate way to build and test the project.
 Our GitHub Action workflows use our Makefile so, for this project, it's mostly just useful to confirm that our CI/CD workflows are running, without having to push commits to GitHub.